GradleUp/gratatouille/README.md

 If your function needs multiple return values, wrap them in a non-serializable class.

-If you need to control the output location of an output, you can do so using `@GManuallyWired`.
+If you need to control the output location of an output, you can do so using `@GManuallyWired` and using `GOutputFile`/`GOutputDirectory` as parameters.

 In your implementation: